75lb/wodge/README.md

   four: 4 }
 ```
 ##clone
-Creates a new object, copying the properties from the input object
+Clones an object or array

 ###Parameters
-input {Object} - the object to clone
+input {Object,Array} - the input to clone

 ###Example
 ```js